kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-18-a-hot-and-sour-soup-in-China-is-just-as-gloopy.md

 ---
 layout: post
-title: Hot and Sour Soup in Beijing is Just as Gloopy
+title: Day 2: Hot and Sour Soup in Beijing is Just as Gloopy
 ---

 Location: Beijing, China